simonlewin/nc-fun-promises-playground/README.md

 - log the name of the pokemon with that id
 - use a single `catch` method to handle if the axios request gives back a 404 - in this case, log a user friendly error saying that the pokemon does not exist.

-_**Hint**: There are currently no pokemon in the database with IDs between 899 and 10000 so you can use a number between these to test out of your catch works._
+_**Hint**: There are currently no pokemon in the database with IDs between 899 and 10000 so you can use a number between these to test that your catch method is working._

 ### 5. Compare & combine files